vmayoral/robot_hacking_manual/README.md

 #### Robot enumeration
 - Basic enumeration of a robotic system can be done with [ROSPenTo](https://github.com/jr-robotics/ROSPenTo)

-## Robot Threat Modeling & Vulnerability Identification
+## Robot Threat Modeling, bugs & vulnerability Identification
 Once you feel you have sufficient info about the robot, you can start modeling the threats that the client/user would realistically face and identify vulnerabilities that will allow for those attacks.

 ### Threat modeling